beckyrussoniello/facebook-status-archive/README.markdown

 FormatRtf Module
 ----------------
-This module takes a set of statuses and uses the [ruby-rtf](http://ruby-rtf.rubyforge.org/) plugin to create an RTF document which displays them.
+This module takes a set of statuses and uses the [rtf](https://github.com/thechrisoshow/rtf/) gem to create an RTF document which displays them.
 The resulting document has a header and a separate paragraph for each status (which displays the date, time, and status message).